hiiamboris/red-wiki/[Notes]-Error-Messages.md

 Ideas and suggestions are welcome here, as well as links to other systems that do things well, along with a summary of why they're good.
 Bad examples are also welcome.

+Remember that we can't always just do what other languages or tools do, but we can learn from them.